 Cacao geneticists recognize up to eleven varieties of cacao, also known as genetic clusters.
 One of these eleven cacao varieties is called Nacional, which is native to Ecuador and is generally regarded as the most coveted cacao variety in the world.
 Its fame in the global market dates back several centuries, although its ancient origins run much deeper.
 It was and still is cherished for its aroma and flavor profile rather than its yield, which is low.

-In the present day, the term Nacional is often misused and misunderstood.
-Any reference to Nacional, without further explanation, is a gross simplification of an evolving matrix of genotypes and phenotypes.
+In the present day, the term Nacional, as it refers to Ecuadorian cacao, is often misused and generally misunderstood.
+Any reference to Nacional cacao, without further explanation, is a gross simplification of an evolving matrix of genotypes and phenotypes.

 The complications began about a hundred years ago.
 In the late 1800s and early 1900s, it is surmised that all cacao grown in coastal Ecuador was 100% genetically-pure Nacional.
 Starting in 1916, there was a back-to-back outbreak of two plant diseases (Frosty Pod and Witches’ Broom), which infected cacao across the country.
 Production was crippled.
 Foreign cacao varieties, initially in the Trinitario family of cultivars, were subsequently introduced to Ecuador in response to this crisis.
 For a deeper look into this historical and genetic process, check out "The Near Extinction of Ancient Nacional Cacao."